Howell County Sheriff's Office Circa 2007

 The fingerprint machine actually scans the person’s prints in real time and are automatically downloaded directly to the Missouri State Highway Patrol Fingerprint Repository in Jefferson City and then on to the FBI.
 This process will virtually eliminate the old ink process and will drastically decrease the waiting period to receive confirmation back from the Patrol or FBI.
 The ability to correctly identify subjects with multiple identifications will be greatly enhanced and the time spent on fingerprinting with the ink and paper will also be reduced.

 Each Officer and Deputy in the local agencies will receive a six hour instruction course on the machines.
 Three Deputies and two Police Officers recently completed the instructor training course in order to have the training brought back to the local agencies.
 The machines were installed last week at both facilities and are expected to be in-service upon the completion of the training.
+Because of the large amount of data gathered over time, the department is looking into hiring a data science consulting team to help us identify individuals who may have outstanding warrants, fines, or court appearances on their records.
+Managing large amounts of data is the future of this kind of work, and data science experts are the key to unraveling the hidden yet important information buried in the data trove.

 Date: June 30, 2006